Arafal21/XJournal/README.md

 <br/>
 <br/>

 ## 🔥 6.
-Planned features:
+Planned features/improvements:

-1. Tests
+1. Tests - currently in progress
 2. Cleaning inputs in calendar modals after actions
 3. In some places in app where ModalActionButton is used - useFormStatus is not yet supported.
 4. Accessibility Improvements